 Regional Immigrant Pilot program.
 This regional pilot program will help fill local labour shortages and support economic growth by spreading awareness of the program and increase uptake in rural and small communities.

-If you are an OINP applicant, you can explore opportunities to move to or work in the partnering communities.
-Intake for applications under the Regional Immigration Pilot is not yet open.
-Please monitor the Ontario Immigrant Nominee Program website for more information about intake and applications.
+If you are an OINP immigrant applicant, you can explore opportunities to move to or work in the partnering communities.
+Intake for applications under the Regional Immigration Pilot is now open.
+Please visit the Ontario Immigrant Nominee Program website to apply.